 Modifications

 Aftermarket modifications increase premiums and must be declared.
-Standard Kias are cheapest to insure.
+Standard Kias are the cheapest to insure.

 Tips to Save on Kia Insurance in Australia